nomocas/aright/README.md

 # aright

-Small and fast js objects and types validation.
+Small and really fast js objects and types validation (browser or server side).

 Allow to describe validation rules with compact chained API.

 Easy i18n.

+Really fast because it doesn't need schema parsing and interpretation.
+Rules holds directly an array of nested functions that do the job as fast as possible.

+Pure vanilla js, no dependencies.

 Small size (4.0 Ko minified, 1.4 Ko min/gzip).

 ## Install